francis2/api/csharp/services-api/docs/UsersApi.md

-Updates a existing entity of TradovateSubscription
+Updates an existing entity of TradovateSubscription

 ### Example
 ```csharp